okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 See [Run test](#run-tests) to run each of the test cases.

 Your test results in the OIN Submission Tester are valid for 48 hours after the test run.
-You need to rerun all your test cases in the OIN Submission Tester if they expired.
+Rerun all your test cases in the OIN Submission Tester if they expired.

-[Submit your integratio](#submit-your-integration) if all your tests passed.
+[Submit your integration](#submit-your-integration) if all your tests have passed.
 If you have errors, see [Failed tests](#failed-tests) to resolve the errors.

 #### Run tests

-The **Run test** button is enabled for test cases with an eligible test instance.
+The **Run test** option is enabled for test cases with an eligible test instance.

 ##### Run the IdP flow test